FREQUENTLY ASKED QUESTIONS

 Why Urban Farming?

 The city will always rely on rural farmers for the bulk of our food, and the relationship between urban and rural communities must be respected and celebrated.
-But having farms inside the city limits which take advantage of unused roof space is an opportunity not to be missed.
-Rooftop farms have the potential to improve urban quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.
+But while urban farms won’t ever feed entire cities, having farms inside the city limits which take advantage of unused roofs to add much-needed green space is an opportunity not to be missed.
+Rooftop farms have the potential to improve urban ecology, enhance quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.

 I’d like to come take pictures of the farm!
 How do I set that up?